Care Guide

 Step 1.
 Choose a plastic or glass enclosure that's at least 3 inches deep.
 Isopods cannot climb vertical glass or plastic, so make sure the enclosure you choose leaves a bit of space above the substrate so your isopods don't fall out.

 Step 3.
 Find a safe place in the shade to set up your enclosure and add your isopods!
+Avoid the temptation to handle them right away, as giving them time to acclimate to their new enclosure gives you the best chance of cultivating a happy and healthy colony.

 Step 1.
 Choose a plastic or glass enclosure that's at least 3 inches deep.
 Isopods cannot climb vertical glass or plastic, so make sure the enclosure you choose leaves a bit of space above the substrate so your isopods don't fall out.

 Step 3.
 Find a safe place in the shade to set up your enclosure and add your isopods!
+Avoid the temptation to handle them right away, as giving them time to acclimate to their new enclosure gives you the best chance of cultivating a happy and healthy colony.

 Tips!

-- If your isopod enclosure has a lid, make sure it is well ventilated when feeding, especially greens or decayed fruits and veggies as the gasses they release can quickly build up in small enclosure spaces and suffocate your colony.
+- If your isopod enclosure has a lid, make sure it is well ventilated when feeding, especially fresh greens or decayed fruits and veggies as the gasses they release can quickly build up in small enclosure spaces and suffocate your colony.

 Lid or No Lid?

 Whether or not to keep a lid on your enclosure is ultimately your choice as the keeper, but the pros and cons are simple.
 Open faced enclosures offer better viewability and make prettier display pieces.
-However, because they are exposed to the air, they need to be misted more frequently, especially in terrariums with shallower substrate.
+However, because they are exposed to the air, they need to be watered more frequently, especially in terrariums with shallower substrate.
 Enclosures with lids are not as good for casual viewing, but keep the humidity and moisture levels more consistent for longer.

 Please be aware that a. vulgare is an extremely prolific species.
 If you are keeping 10 or more, you are almost guaranteed to have a breeding pair who can produce 100-300 individuals at a time.
 If you end up with more babies than you want, check your local area's laws.
 If a. vulgare is native in your area, you can safely release them back into the wild.